Alistair Taylor – Hello Goodbye

 “Brian was a man who was bored easily, and The Beatles came along at the right time.
 He then made me the offer, which could have made me a wealthy man.
 He offered me a percentage of The Beatles, there and then.
 I couldn’t contribute anything financially, so I said I couldn’t accept his offer.
 Brian understood but asked me if I would work for him in managing The Beatles.
 Of course I would.
 I would have done anything for him.
 And so that is where it all began.
 It was the biggest financial mistake of my life, but you can’t change things”.

 “Whatever The Beatles wanted, I fixed it for them.
 I was Brian’s general manager, so I stayed at home while the boys went on tour, because I looked after all the artists for Brian, not just The Beatles.
 Later on, I sorted out cars, houses, trains and planes and even buying an island.
 Whenever they went on tour, I made the arrangements.
 I loved it; it was great fun.
 I was there when they signed their management contract with Brian, which, of course, Epstein didn’t sign.
-I signed as witness, but Brian wouldn’t.
-I think he wanted a way for The Beatles to get out of it if it didn’t work out.
+I signed as witness, but Brian wouldn’t; in my opinion, I think he wanted a way for The Beatles to get out of it if it didn’t work out.
 He was an honourable man, and was stepping out into a new world.
 If it did go wrong, he didn’t want them tied into a long, complicated contract.
 That’s what he was like.

 “They just went along the line and signed, and then I did.
 I remember Paul saying something like, ‘We’re going to be stars, but if we don’t make it together, I’m going to be a star’.
 That was Paul for you”.